Plug in CA certificates#

 It’s recommended that you plug in CA certificates when you first install Aspen Mesh in case you later need to install Citadel, which requires that you plug in CA certificates.

-To plug in CA certificates, you need the following credential files, which will be included in the Kubernetes secret referenced by Istiod (and Citadel, if installed) as the root CA credential to create workload certificates:
+To plug in CA certificates, you need the following CA credential files, which you’ll include in the Kubernetes secret that Istiod (and Citadel, if installed) uses to create workload certificates:

 File